Galerie Richard

 All AVELLA-BAGUR’s actuality in an article by Vastia Voynovskaya published on Hifructose, April 28, 2014.

-ARTSY‘s review of John M ARMLEDER’s recent paintings entitled :The Puddles, Lakes, and Maelstroms of John M ARMLEDER which is part of the exhibition also featuring Jean CARZOU at Galerie Richard New York.
+ARTSY‘s review of John M ARMLEDER’s recent paintings entitled :The Puddles, Lakes, and Maelstroms of John M ARMLEDER which is part of the exhibition also featuring Jean CARZOU at Galerie Richard NY.

 Taney Roniger reviews Norio IMAI’s solo show at Galerie Richard in The Brooklyn Rail, April 2nd, 2014 (1 illustration).